 I coordinate with organization leadership to keep our website up to date.
 I also create graphics, write software, and provide general technical advice to people throughout the Indiana FIRST community.

-I work with the Indiana FTC Program Delivery Partner, FIRST Senior Mentors, and other key people from across the state to plan out the competition season and help grow and support our FTC teams.
+I work with the Indiana FTC Program Delivery Partner, FIRST Senior Mentors, and other key people from across the state to plan out the FIRST Tech Challenge competition season and help grow and support teams across Indiana.

-I serve in a variety of roles at both official and off-season FRC & FTC events, mostly as the Production Director or A/V Support.
+I serve in a variety of roles at both official and off-season FRC & FTC events, mostly as the Production Director or in A/V or event managment roles.
 I also serve as a Judge at FLL and FTC events.

 I help advise the executive board and organization leadership to keep this 50-member student organization on the right track.
-I also help lead a small group to plan and arrange guest speakers for the Purdue FIRST Programs class.
+I also help lead a small group of alums and other members of the FIRST community to plan and arrange guest speakers for the Purdue FIRST Programs class.

 I work with the Purdue FIRST event planning team and the IndianaFIRST Mentor Training Committee to plan and schedule presentations for the annual Purdue FIRST Forums.

 I work with coaches and other athletics staff to find or develop tools to meet their video and technology needs.
-I also manage content for and operate the videoboard system I developed for events in the high school gymnasium.
+I also manage content for and operate the videoboard system I developed for events in the high school gymnasium, and occasionally run the scoreboard for basketball & football games.

-I developed web tools to support internal department operations, worked with PR & marketing groups across campus to maintain the school's web & social media properties, and dispensed bits of software, electronics, and general technology advice to students & staff.
+I developed several web-based tools to support internal department operations, worked with PR & marketing groups across campus to maintain the school's web & social media properties, and dispensed bits of software, electronics, and general technology advice to students & staff.

 I did pretty much everything IT, from web development and Linux server administration to desktop support and educational technology integration consulting.
-I also taught Programming I & Tech Support classes part-time for 2 years.
+I also taught Programming I & Tech Support classes.

 These are just a few topics that I'm interested in learning more about to improve the work that I do.
 In some hypothetical future where I have tons of extra money and time lying around, I might like to go back to school and do some formal research into some of this stuff.